Daniel J. O’Keefe

 My research is focused on

-reviews of persuasion effects research.
-(For a more detailed statement of
+of persuasion effects research.
+(For a more detailed statement of my

 Meta-analytic methods are quantitative methods for summarizing a set of